satrianovian20/Offline-ai-chat-coding-gui/README.md

 1. Download Python
 Get Python 3.10 from: https://www.python.org/downloads/release/python-3100/

-✅ Don’t forget to check “Add Python to PATH” during installation!
+> ✅ Check "Add Python to PATH" during installation!
-Install requests: pip install requests
+> pip install requests
-Double-click the .py file to run the GUI
+> download from the link: (https://github.com/ggml-org/llama.cpp/releases)
+> place the python gui in the llamacpp folder downloaded from the link: (https://github.com/ggml-org/llama.cpp/releases)
+> Run the python gui by double-clicking it

 ---